RishiDeKayne/Undergraduate_coding_club/Week2.md

 - *Monitor Resource Usage*: Use `sacct` or `sstat` to monitor resource usage of your jobs after they have finished.
 This helps optimize resource requests for future jobs.

 ## After running jobs
-Clean Up: Remove temporary files and directories after job completion to avoid cluttering the file system and using unnecessary disk space.
+- *Clean Up*: Remove temporary files and directories after job completion to avoid cluttering the file system and using unnecessary disk space.
-Learn from Others: Collaborate with eachother and seek advice from more experienced Hb users.
+- Learn from Others: Collaborate with eachother and seek advice from more experienced Hb users.
-Improving coding skills
+  - Improving coding skills
-Learning new/more efficient tools/ways of doing tasks Learning new software/programs
+  - Learning new/more efficient tools/ways of doing tasks
+  - Learning new software/programs
-Stay Updated with Hb: Keep yourself updated with cluster announcements, maintenance schedules, and any changes in cluster policies or procedures.
+- *Stay Updated with Hb*: Keep yourself updated with cluster announcements, maintenance schedules, and any changes in cluster policies or procedures.
-Back up: Stay on top of knowing which files are ‘key’ files that need backing up
+- *Back up*: Stay on top of knowing which files are ‘key’ files that need backing up